Veluwe Forest Loop

 The Kröller-Müller Museum, located within the national park with no visible urban surroundings, houses 278 Van Gogh works — the second-largest collection in the world after the Van Gogh Museum in Amsterdam, but arguably displayed in a more contemplative and beautiful setting.
 The surrounding sculpture garden, with works by Barbara Hepworth, Jean Dubuffet, and Marta Pan, is exceptional.
 Entry to the park and museum requires a ticket, and the park loans free white bicycles to visitors — an unusual and charming system that encourages car-free exploration of the interior.

-For a T3 traveller, the Veluwe route offers the mildest terrain challenge of any 'hilly' drive in the Netherlands.
+For classic and low-power campervans, the Veluwe route offers the mildest terrain challenge of any 'hilly' drive in the Netherlands.
 The gently rolling slopes — formed by ice age moraines — are modest by any European standard, but they add texture and drama to a country often characterised as uniformly flat.
 Radio Kootwijk, a bizarre Art Deco transmitter building rising from the middle of a sandy heath, is one of the strangest and most beautiful industrial monuments in the country.
 Paleis Het Loo in Apeldoorn, the former royal palace surrounded by formal Baroque gardens, is worth a half-day visit.

 The heathlands are at their most spectacular in August and early September, when the heather blooms purple across vast open stretches of the park.
 The forest is beautiful in all seasons — the beeches turn gold in October, the pines hold their colour through winter, and the sand dunes are most dramatic in winter light.
 The park has excellent designated van and camper van areas, and the roads within are peaceful enough for slow travel at any time of year.